Tasmanian languages: Lingua franca

 It is unknown if the Tasmanian lingua franca was a koine, creole, pidgin, or mixed language.
 However, its vocabulary was evidently predominantly that of the eastern and the northeastern languages because of the dominance of those peoples on the settlements.

 Bass Strait Pidgin

 The unattested Bass Strait Pidgin of Flinders Island consisted primarily of English vocabulary, but is reported to have had a mixture of words from Tasmanian languages, introduced by the women whom the island's sealers had abducted from Tasmania.

-Palawa kani
+palawa kani

-Palawa kani is an in-progress constructed language, built from a composite of surviving words from various Tasmanian Aboriginal languages.
+Palawa kani is a constructed language project, built from a composite of surviving words from various Tasmanian Aboriginal languages.

-Phonology

-The phonology is uncertain, due to the poor nature of the transcriptions.
-Schmidt (1952) reconstructed the following for East-central and South-east Tasmanian, as well as parts from Blake; Dixon (1981):